marknelsonengineer/empire/API_DESIGN.md

 class BaseCommand {
   name : char[16]
   level
-  usage : string
   description : string
-  example : string
   notes : List< String >
   seeAlso : List< BaseCommand >
 }

+class Concept

-class Concept {
+class CommandHandler {
-  name : char[16]
+  usage : string
-  level
-  description : string
+  example : string
-  notes : List< String >
-  seeAlso : List< BaseCommand >
 }

+BaseCommand <|-- Concept
+BaseCommand <|-- CommandHandler

 @enduml

-Consider modeling a bag-of-words searchable database for all of the commands.
+Consider implementing a bag-of-words searchable database for all of the commands.
 This will support `appropos`.

 ### Nation

 Nation is a central object for Empire.
-The Nation object may contain hidden information about a Nation that a player should not have access to.
+The Nation object contains hidden information about a Nation that a player should not have access to.

-Things we still need to work out are:
-  - BTUs
-  - Treasury / cash on hand
-  - Military Reserves
-  - Education
-  - Technology
-  - Happiness
-  - Research
-  - Plague / plague factor
-  - Guerrilla / Loyalty / Che

 @startuml
 !theme crt-amber

 enum NationStatus {
   SANCTUARY
   ACTIVE
   DEITY
+}

+enum PoliticalStanding {
+  NORMAL
+  HIDING
+  OVERRUN
+  EXILE
+}

+enum RelationshipStatus {
+  AT_WAR
+  HOSTILE
+  NEUTRAL
+  FRIENDLY
+  ALLIED
+  SELF
 }

 class Nation {